Data access and informatics consulting

 - Determine the exact ICD9, ICD10 and CPT codes for your query, whenever possible

 When filling out the data request form, answer the fields as completely as possible.

 Note that you can save the information you have entered and return to it later.
 You will be given a return code upon leaving the page.
 When you're ready to complete your request, visit the form and click on "Returning?" in the upper right corner of the page.

-Clinical data requests can take anywhere from a couple weeks to more than five months to fulfill, depending on the complexity of the request.
+Clinical data requests can take anywhere from a couple weeks to several months to fulfill, depending on the complexity of the request.
 We'll work closely with you as we take the following steps to process your request:

 Step 1: Initial Review